-4 The routers
+3 The routers

 The central equipment in the router lab are 20 Juniper J4300 software routers.
+The routers are accessed remotely and do not need to be accessed physically.
 They are essentially PC:s equipped with six Ethernet interface cards with limited forwarding capacity in terms of performance, but without limitations in terms of functionality.
 The operating system is JunOS, a variant of the UNIX BSD operating system.
 The routers can be configured via html, or via XML.
 But in the labs, the Command Line Interface (CLI) will only be used to configure the routers.